meilisearch/documentation/create/how_to/updating.md

 ./meilisearch --import-dump /dumps/your_dump_file.dump
 ```

-> Importing a dump is the same process as indexing documents.
-This can take time and cause a spike in memory usage.
+Importing a dump requires indexing all the documents it contains.
+Depending on the size of your dataset, this process can take a long time and cause a spike in memory usage.

 Finally, don’t forget to set `displayedAttributes` back to its previous value if necessary.
 You can do this using the [update displayed attributes endpoint](/reference/api/displayed_attributes.md#update-displayed-attributes).